 Local presence in Rwanda

-For engagements that include on-site testing, physical security assessment, or social engineering, having a team physically located in Kigali matters.
-Remote-only providers cannot perform physical penetration testing and may struggle with timezone-sensitive coordination.
+For engagements that include on-site testing, internal network assessment, or physical-access review, having a team physically located in Kigali matters.
+Remote-only providers cannot perform on-site testing and may struggle with timezone-sensitive coordination.

 Clear methodology and deliverables